zonpig/SC3020-Project-2/README.md

 Make sure your code follows good coding practice: sufficient comments, proper variable/function naming, etc. We will execute the software to check its correctness using different query sets and dataset to check for the generality of the solution.
 We will also check quality of algorithm design w.r.t processing of the query plans and what-if questions.

-## Flow

-Project.py -> Interface.py

-If have TPC-H database, can load default sql queries from the database

-Else, can input custom sql queries

 ## Creating TPC-H database in PostgreSQL

 Download TPC-H_Tools_v3.0.1.zip